shmuhammadd/NaijaSenti/README.md

 ## The problem

 Sentiment analysis (SA) deals with the identification and classification of people’s opinions, sentiments, and emotions in a piece of text.
 There are many language resources in the research community for SA.
-However, most of them are for English, Chinese, and European languages.
-To the best of our knowledge, there is no existing **publicly available**  sentiment corpus in Igbo, Hausa, and Yoruba languages.
+However, most of them are for high-resource languages (e.g, English).
+To the best of our knowledge, there is no existing **publicly available**  sentiment corpus in Igbo, Hausa, Yoruba, and Pidgin.

 ## Language Resources Developed

+We release the corpora to foster NLP research in these languages:

 #### 1. [Manually Annotated Twitter Sentiment Dataset](https://github.com/hausanlp/NaijaSenti/blob/main/sections/annotated_twitter_corpus.md)